Orientation

 Fun Factor

 Amager Strandpark parkrun is quite small, with an average participation of just 49 runners.
 We ran over the weekend of Swedish National Day, when an extra parkrun in Malmo on Thursday meant plenty of parkrun tourists in town for a Swedish/Danish double.
 Runners were about 50/50 locals and British tourists.
-The locals were very welcoming and it was interesting to hear the stories of the other tourists (many of whom were familiar from Malmo on Thursday).
-The view across the Strait, with the Oresund Bridge and Swedish coast in the background is spectacular.
+The locals were very welcoming and it was interesting to hear the stories of the other tourists (many of whom were familiar from Sweden on Thursday).
+The view across the Strait, with the Øresund Bridge and Swedish coast in the background is spectacular.